International Council for the Exploration of the Sea: Advice

 The council has delegated its advisory authority to the advisory committee (ACOM), which designs strategies and processes for the preparation of advice, manages the advisory processes, and creates and delivers advice, subject to direction from the council.
 ACOM works on the basis of scientific analyses prepared in the ICES expert groups, and the advisory process includes peer review of the analyses before it can be used as the basis for advice.
-ACOM has one member from each member nation under the direction of an independent chair appointed by the council.
+ACOM has one member from each member nation under the direction of an independent ACOM chair and four vice-chairs appointed by the council.

 Unbiased scientific advice is provided to member nation governments and international regulatory commissions in support of the management and conservation of coastal and ocean resources and ecosystems.
-Advice on the management of 135 separate finfish and shellfish stocks is provided to the North-East Atlantic Fisheries Commission (NEAFC), North Atlantic Salmon Conservation Organization (NASCO), and the European Commission (EC).
+Advice on the management of over 160 separate fin-fish and shellfish stocks is provided to the North-East Atlantic Fisheries Commission (NEAFC), North Atlantic Salmon Conservation Organization (NASCO), and the European Commission (EC).
 Advice and scientific information on anthropogenic impacts to the marine environment are provided to the Commission for the Protection of the Marine Environment of the North-East Atlantic (OSPAR), the European Commission (EC), and the Baltic Marine Environment Protection Commission (HELCOM).

 Publications

-ICES produces a variety of publications reflecting its commitment to excellence and the diversity of ICES concerns.
-Many of these publications can be found on the ICES website for download and viewing.
+ICES produces a variety of publications, many of which can be accessed on the ICES website.
 ICES issued its first publication within a year of its establishment.
 Since then, it has published thousands more, including many that are now considered to be the standard references in their fields.
-The following are the present publications series:
+These include: